 Guldan: I’ve noticed that the community has become a lot more accepting.
 Smaller guys are now being encouraged and trained by the pros rather than being laughed at.
 More women are taking up the sport than ever before.
 There’s a lot of good going on.
 And I guess everything evolves.
 I was thinking about that recently, just the other day.
 I started out with a background in athletics, so I just was always interested in competition and physical-type endeavors.
 I also played a lot of tennis and used to take a tennis skills quiz quite regularly to show I was improving.
-I was actually pretty good at one point, but eventually, I started getting a little away from that, I saw a lot of things about TV, film, and some theater, and it was just something I was really interested in.
+I was actually pretty good at one point, but eventually, I started getting a little away from that and I saw a lot of things about TV, film, and some theater, and it was just something I was really interested in.
 As I got into high school, I was really driven by that, but I didn’t really know how to get involved because I didn’t have any friends or family who were directly involved with the industry, so my high school had a bodybuilding show and I knew a lot about Arnold Schwarzenegger and Steve Reeves and Sylvester Stallone and Van Damme and Sean Connery and a couple of these people who did competitions or just used their physiques to break in.
 So that seemed like the best trajectory as far as myself getting in because I knew that stuff.
 I was at least pretty decent and thought my body and genetics were good to use as a kickstart to get things going and so I went that way.
 I started building muscle very slowly to begin with but I heard about SARMs, mk677 is a good option for anybody wondering, and they helped me increase size and strength even quicker.
 It helped me build not only my career but also my confidence.

 Later on, both influenced the other as far as process – not just going through the motions and really having a goal.
 With the acting or with the bodybuilding or fitness or any other kind of art or objective, they do have an overlap.
 I think it was good for me to use that and keep that with me as I go.